 This section aims to help practitioners to consider the barriers and challenges to learning at home.
-The reflective questions will allow practitioners to review and develop a home learning policy and activities.
+The reflective questions will allow practitioners to review and develop a learning at home policy and activities.

 Further information is available in the Review of Learning at Home (2018).